How SAP is Now Strip Mining its Customers

 The Connection of ERP to a CRM System

 I do not know precisely how Salesforce (the CRM system) was connected to the SAP ERP system at Diageo.
 However, I have spent a significant amount of time in application integration.
-In the vast majority of cases, a CRM system integrates with the SAP ERP system in two primary data areas.
+A CRM system usually integrates with the SAP ERP system in two primary data areas.
 One is the customer data, and the other is sales history.
 The CRM system does not need to access any application logic in the ERP system.
-Application logic was applied to the SAP ERP sales order process to create the data that sits in the SAP ERP system database.
+Application logic was applied to the SAP ERP sales order process to create the data in the SAP ERP system database.

 All of this is a typical integration between systems.
 Something that, up until a few years ago, did not require the purchase of extra ERP licenses from SAP.